bsumlin/PyMieScatt/docs/index.rst

-Revision Notes - version 1.3.3
+Revision Notes - version 1.3.4
 ------------------------------

+- Fixed a really dumb bug introduced in 1.3.3.

+Revision History
+----------------
+- 1.3.3
   - Fixed a big that caused SF_SD() to throw errors when a custom angle range was specified.
   - Added MieS1S2() and MiePiTau() to __init__.py.
 Dunno why they weren't always there.

-Revision History
-----------------

 - 1.3.2
   - Renamed GraphicalInversion() and GraphicalInversion_SD() to ContourIntersection() and ContourIntersection_SD(), respectively.
 - 1.3.1